FlameWolf/quick-pad-v2/README.md

 ## Configuration

-Google Drive sync is optional and uses the OAuth 2.0 **authorization-code flow** with a small serverless backend (the functions in `api/auth/`).
-The user signs in once; the refresh token is held server-side in an encrypted, httpOnly cookie, and access tokens are refreshed silently — there is no recurring sign-in popup.
+Google Drive sync is optional and uses the OAuth 2.0 **authorization-code flow** with a small serverless backend (the functions in `api/auth/`: `start`, `callback`, `token`, and `signout`).
+The user signs in once via a popup; the refresh token is held server-side in an encrypted, httpOnly cookie, and access tokens are refreshed silently — there is no recurring sign-in popup.
 If the client ID is left blank, the sync controls are hidden and the app works entirely offline.

 ### 1. Create the OAuth client